dohoang1102/BobbleMonkey/README.md

 * Fix application navigation: Currently, there is no way to exit from the game to the menu
 * Fix loading indicators: Currently, there is no standard loading paradigm which makes the application feel disjointed
+* Better instructions: Develop a module to get the user acquainted the unique gameplay tied in with a better "instructions" screen
-* __**Appstore Release**__
+* **Appstore Release**

-- Leveling up Mechanism: Currently, there are 8 levels which are all unlocked.
+* Leveling up Mechanism: Currently, there are 8 levels which are all unlocked.
 This needs to be improved such that there is only one level unlocked and the user needs to acheive a certain score on each level to unlock the following level
-- High Score Mechanism: The players need an incentive to play the game.
+* High Score Mechanism: The players need an incentive to play the game.

- Appstore Update
+* **Appstore Update**

-- Fix Issue 1: Migrate the communication mechanism between the Face Detector object and the Game Controller object from NSNotificationCenter to Delegation.
+* Fix Issue 1: Migrate the communication mechanism between the Face Detector object and the Game Controller object from NSNotificationCenter to Delegation.
-- Fix Issue 2: Scale down the image received from the pixel bufer for faster processing.
+* Fix Issue 2: Scale down the image received from the pixel bufer for faster processing.
-- Retina Art Assets: I currently I don't have retina art assets which means the game does look very good on retina devices.
+* Retina Art Assets: I currently I don't have retina art assets which means the game does look very good on retina devices.
-- Migrate to Cocos-2D V 2.0: Currently using Cocos-2D V 1.0
+* Migrate to Cocos-2D V 2.0: Currently using Cocos-2D V 1.0

-Appstore Update
+* **Appstore Update**

-- Implement Collision Detection Using Box2D: Currently performing a simple radial collision detection
+* Implement Collision Detection Using Box2D: Currently performing a simple radial collision detection
-- Game Center Integration
+* Game Center Integration

-Appstore Update
+* **Appstore Update**

-- Add a new game which can be played using the same gaming mechanism.
+* Add a new game which can be played using the same gaming mechanism.

-This application is a hybrid of Cocos2D( http://www.cocos2d-iphone.org/ ) and UIKit an incorporates the following api's:
+* This application is a hybrid of Cocos2D( http://www.cocos2d-iphone.org/ ) and UIKit an incorporates the following api's:

-iOS 5 face Detection Api:
-Accelerometer Api

-What does this exactly do: